Aurora Magazine

 Valuing women brings a shift in perspective and makes one question whether gender is not the issue but rather the local product.
 Over the years, Pakistani lawn has been appreciated globally for its quality, but now it seems to have been replaced by thicker, coarser fabric, unsuited to Pakistan’s climate.

 In 2003, Pakistan was producing 13 to 14 million bales of cotton per year.
 More than a decade later, we are producing only six to seven million bales.
-With local demand (excluding exports) amounting to 18 to 19 bales, there is no choice but to import in order to cater to the demand.
+With local demand (excluding exports) amounting to 18 to 19 million bales, there is no choice but to import in order to cater to the demand.
 “The fabric sold in the local market is not even made in Pakistan.
 The root cause of this is irregular zoning, where over the past 10 years we have lost 30 to 40% of the cultivable land for cotton to other competing crops and housing schemes.
 As a result, most local cotton is used for export.”

 This is where the consumer comes in.
 With local fabrics going for export, local industry production is forced to turn to other fibres.
 But does the consumer even care?